 A tenant who is unable to pay the rent may wish to leave rather than be served with a civil suit called a Forcible Entry and Detainer action.
 If a judgment of possession is entered in favor of the landlord, the tenants will have the court action on his or her public record.
 This will not only affect the tenants’ credit score but will make it difficult to find another landlord willing to rent to them.

 A landlord may accept the rent after the notice, or grace, period has expired, but the tenant should receive a written statement that the landlord will not seek eviction.

-A landlord may enter the premises after 10-days to repair the property that is the subject of the eviction or lease violation and submit the repair costs to the tenant as rent on the next rental due date or for the reasonable value of the repairs along with the rent.
+A landlord may enter the premises after 10-days to repair the property that is the subject of the eviction or lease violation.
+And then the landlord may submit the repair costs to the tenant as rent on the next rental due date or for the reasonable value of the repairs along with the rent.
 The eviction may not go forward if this action is taken.

 If the tenant is engaged in conduct such as substantially damaging the premises or causing immediate and irremediable harm to the property or others and fails to promptly remedy the violation after having been given reasonable notice, the landlord may begin an immediate forcible entry and detainer suit.

 For month-to-month tenancies, the notice is 30-days.

 Service of the notice to quit may be personally served on the tenant or on a person who is over the age of 12 who has been advised of the nature of the notice.
 If a tenant or person is unavailable, the notice may be posted but also sent by registered mail.